mogloce622/Morse-Code-Keyboard/README.md

 ![BoardSetup2](Images/BoardSetup2.png)
 ## App
 I also built this windows app, although uselles for learning morse code, it's really fun to play with it.
+To be able to use it you will need to hold down your button for 10s.
 [![Download ZIP](https://img.shields.io/badge/Download-ZIP-blue)](https://github.com/mogloce622/Morse-Code-Keyboard/raw/main/Morse%20Code.zip)
 ![App](Images/AppScreenshot.png)